 - The reading that inspires and motivates your writing process.

-- Returning to familiar childhood literature as you read to your child.
+- Returning to familiar or discovering new childhood literature as you read to your child.

 - Introducing your child to reading and writing.